-• The continuation of Carpenter Road Bridge
+The continuation and unresolved completion of Carpenter Road Bridge

-Business-Type Activities: Business-type activities decreased the Town of New Hartford, CT's net position by \$351,007.
+Business-Type Activities: Business-type activities decreased the Town of New Hartford, CT's net position by \$332,675.
 One-hundred percent (100%) of the revenues of the business-type activities were derived from charges for services.